MMaslowski12/Active-Inference-Bot/README.md

 The project includes two distinct applications that demonstrate Active Inference principles in different contexts:

-### Application 1.
-Function Learning Demo
+### Application 1: Function Learning Demo

-The demo application provides an interactive visualization of Active Inference in a simpler, continuous state space.
+The demo application provides an interactive visualization of Active Inference in a continuous state space.
 It demonstrates how an agent learns to model and predict linear or quadratic functions.

 #### Key Features
 - Interactive visualization of Variational Free Energy (VFE) and its components